 Brazilians reveal what life is like without X/Twitter after Musk’s platform banned

+Brazilians reveal what life is like without X after Elon Musk’s platform banned

 The blocking of social media platform in Brazil has divided users and politicians